-The preparation of advertising copy and layouts for newspapers, agencies, and retail advertising.
-Types of layouts; copy writing and proofreading, with emphasis on proof marks.
+An advanced journalism course designed to teach news writing and editing with an emphasis on news, features, sports, and editorials.
 Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.
 (Prerequisite: JOU 1313)

 JOU 2111 College Publications III